 5. Mechuka Valley – Heaven For History Buffs

 If you are someone who loves to know about diverse festivals of India then you need to know about Losar Festival.
 Mechuka Valley which is situated in the West Siang District is the place where the Losar festival is celebrated.
 This valley is quite heavily guarded by the Indian Army and throughout the year, and is not polluted which makes it one of the most interesting and cleanest places to visit in Arunachal Pradesh.

 You can stay in government lodges or homestays that are provided by the people living here.
 You can also visit the 400-year-old Buddhist Monastery where you can see the ancient Buddhist statues.

 Location: Old Mechuka Monastery, the nearest airport is Mohanbari Airport which is 385 km away.

 Suggested Read: 23 Amazing Places In India To Celebrate New Year 2021!

 6. Bomdila – Home To Natural Wonders

 You need to go to Bomdila which is one of the best places to visit in Arunachal Pradesh to know what natural beauty really is.
-This is a wonderful getaway which is located at a height of 8000ft above the sea level.
+This is a wonderful getaway that is located at a height of 8000ft above sea level.
 So, it is an amazing destination for anyone who loves to go to heights with lots of scenic spots.
 You will surely love the places owing to its natural beauty and the, you can stroll across the lands so that you get the perfect views of Gorichen Peak and the Kangto Peak.